Great Tibet Tour Logo GREAT TIBET TOUR ®

 Compared with religious masks, Tibetan opera masks have strong secular tendencies and folk colors.
 Masks in Tibetan opera mainly represent figures, gods, and animals in historical stories and myths.

 In Tibetan opera, the masks of kings, ministers, lamas, old women, and old men have unique personalities.
 The shaping of gods, ghosts, and animals in the plot has obvious traces of religious mask influence, but most of them are personified and endowed with human emotion.
 The sincerity, kindness, beauty, and insincerity, villainy, and ugliness of human beings all got concrete expressions in the masks.
 Also, there are obvious differences in the artistic styles of Tibetan opera masks in different regions.
-The masks in the U-Tsang region are more gentle, and the masks in the Kham region in eastern Tibet are fierce, weird and shocking.
+The masks in the U-Tsang region are gentler, and the masks in the Kham region in eastern Tibet are fierce, weird and shocking.

 The masks are mostly colored, and different colors symbolize different characters, such as dark red for kings, light red for ministers, yellow for living Buddhas, blue for villains, and half-black and half-white for double-dealers.
 At the beginning of the Tibetan opera, the first character to appear is wearing a hunter's mask, which is mostly blue or cyan.